minzzelo/cs2101ug/docs/UserGuide.md

 ### Saving the data

 Worried that all the precious flashcards you have saved would be gone after closing the app?
-Fear not!
+Do not worry!
 Feel free to close the app anytime in peace!
 Flashcards data are saved in the hard disk automatically for you after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------